opencivicdata/scrapers-us-federal/CONGRESS-API-MIGRATION.md

 ## /votes

+Recorded vote in the United States Congress, often called a roll-call vote.

+The specific rules differs between the House and the Senate and both are afforded considerable freedom in establishing their own rules under Article One of the United States Constitution. -- See [Wikipedia](http://en.wikipedia.org/wiki/Roll_call) for more information.

+### OCD Object Mapping

-See `@unitedstates` votes data format [here](https://github.com/unitedstates/congress/wiki/votes) and OCD votes data format [here](http://docs.opencivicdata.org/en/latest/data/vote.html).
+`@unitedstates` Votes map to the Open Civic Data `Vote` object.
+It's nearly a one-to-one attribute mapping.
+See `@unitedstates` votes data format [here](https://github.com/unitedstates/congress/wiki/votes) and OCD votes data format [here](http://docs.opencivicdata.org/en/latest/data/vote.html) for documentation of each.

+### OCD Field Mapping

 UnitedStates                | OCD Bill
 --------------------------- | ---------------------------